mixxxdj/mixxx/source/index.rst

 Mixxx is Free [#f1]_ DJ software for Windows, Mac OS X, and Linux.
-**Mixxx gives you everything you need to become a superstar DJ** (except talent and hard work.)
-Using Mixxx, you can rock the party with your vinyl turntables, your MIDI controllers, or even just your keyboard.
+**Mixxx gives you everything you need to become a superstar DJ** (except talent and hard work).
+Using Mixxx, you can rock the party with your vinyl turntables, your :term:`MIDI`/:term:`HID` controllers, or even just your keyboard.

 That's right, this is you after learning how to DJ with Mixxx: